rushisoftvan/spring-batch-elasticsearch/README.md

 **Documents 📄**

-A document is the basic unit of data storage in Elasticsearch.
+1) A document is the basic unit of data storage in Elasticsearch.
-It is similar to a row in a relational database but stored in JSON format.
+2)It is similar to a row in a relational database but stored in JSON format.
-Each document is stored inside an index and assigned a unique ID.
+3) Each document is stored inside an index and assigned a unique ID.

+Example : {
+             "id": 1,
+            "name": "John Doe",
+             "age": 30,
+            "email": "john@example.com"
+            }